For Immediate Release

 Descriptions of the non-GAAP financial measures included in this release and the accompanying tables are as follows:

-Adjusted net income (loss) and non-GAAP earnings (loss) per share.
-We define non-GAAP net income (loss) as net income (loss) less non-recurring transaction charges, change in estimated value of assets held for sale, and interest expense – amortization of debt discount.
-However, in order to provide a complete picture of our recurring core business operating results, we also exclude from non-GAAP net income (loss) the tax effects of these adjustments.
-We used an effective tax rate that we believe would be applied had our income approximated the non-GAAP net income (loss) for the presented periods.
+Adjusted net loss and non-GAAP loss per share.
+We define non-GAAP net loss as net loss less non-recurring transaction charges, change in estimated value of assets held for sale, change in contingent consideration, and interest expense – amortization of debt discount.
+However, in order to provide a complete picture of our recurring core business operating results, we also exclude from non-GAAP net loss the tax effects of these adjustments.
+We used an effective tax rate that we believe would be applied had our income approximated the non-GAAP net loss for the presented periods.
 We caution investors that the tax effects of these adjustments are based on management’s estimates.
 We believe that these non-GAAP financial measures provide useful supplemental information for evaluating our operating performance.

-Adjusted EBITDA is a non-GAAP financial measure that we define as GAAP net income (loss), adjusted to exclude non-recurring transaction costs, depreciation and amortization, non-cash stock-based compensation, foreign currency (gain) loss, change in estimated value of assets held for sale, interest expense – amortization of debt discount, interest expense, and provision (benefit) for income taxes.
+Adjusted EBITDA.
+We define Adjusted EBITDA as GAAP net loss, adjusted to exclude non-recurring transaction costs, depreciation and amortization, non-cash stock-based compensation, foreign currency (gain) loss, change in estimated value of assets held for sale, change in contingent consideration, interest expense – amortization of debt discount, interest expense, and provision for income taxes.
 We believe that the use of adjusted EBITDA is useful to investors and other users of our financial statements in evaluating our operating performance because it provides them with an additional tool to compare business performance across companies and across periods.
 We use adjusted EBITDA in conjunction with traditional GAAP operating performance measures as part of our overall assessment of our performance, for planning purposes, including the preparation of our annual operating budget, to evaluate the effectiveness of our business strategies and to communicate with our board of directors concerning our financial performance.
 Management does not place undue reliance on adjusted EBITDA as its only measure of operating performance.
 Adjusted EBITDA should not be considered as a substitute for other measures of financial performance reported in accordance with GAAP.

 About S&W Seed Company